cafebedouin/sigmanauts/content/mining.md

 C:\Users\sigmanaut\Downloads\t-rex-0.24.7-win\t-rex.exe -a autolykos2 -o stratum+ssl://74.69.128.24:3052 -u 9g1p6UU8XoAeU4yGPLpbTHYiG8aBHwfCFzQqJZrfzuLnmF3zb7P.covertmixeraddress
 ```

 You can find your address by going to the Receive tab in Nautilus.
-After you enter it in, aave the file as ERGO_mining.bat.
+After you enter add your address, save the file as ERGO_mining.bat.
 To start mining, simply click on the file.

 You can then go to the [Sigmanaut mining website](http://74.69.128.24:4000/api/pools/ErgoSigmanauts/miners/9g1p6UU8XoAeU4yGPLpbTHYiG8aBHwfCFzQqJZrfzuLnmF3zb7P) and put in your addreess to verify that you are connected to the pool.